 The Authority assumed operation and maintenance of the former Ram's Leased Training Facility in Earth City, Missouri on May 1, 2016 after the Rams were allowed to leave St. Louis for Los Angeles.
-The Authority spent approximately \$385,000 in 2016, \$281,000 in 2017, and \$178,000 in 2018 on the facility, primarily for security, utilities, inspections, and necessary repairs before a tenant could be sought.
+The Authority spent approximately \$385,000 in 2016, \$281,000 in 2017, \$178,000 in 2018 and \$172,000 in 2019 on operating the facility, primarily for security, utilities, inspections, and necessary repairs before a tenant could be sought.
 Some of these expenses will be invoiced to the Rams for items that are considered their obligation.
-In 2017, a lease was executed with Lou Fusz Soccer Club and was amended to include the second floor space.

 Negotiations with a potential tenant began in November of 2016 for a lease of the first floor and outdoor fields in the facility.
 A formal lease was executed with Lou Fusz Soccer Club in February 2017.
 A First Amendment to the lease allowing Fusz to utilize the second floor of the facility was executed in September 2017 requiring Fusz to pay all utilities at the facility with increased rental income to the Authority.
+A Second Amendment to the lease was executed in 2019 allowing Fusz to sublease a portion of the property to the St. Louis XFL franchise.